The Ugly Truth About Living in an Over-55 Condo

 Senior bullying is a big problem that is very hard to eradicate in condo situations and certainly is something about which new residents need to be vigilant.

-Another problem with it is that as time passes, clicks change.
-So someone who might have belonged to a click for awhile can find himself left out when new people take up residence!
+Another problem with it is that, as time passes, cliques change.
+So someone who might have belonged to a clique for awhile can find himself left out when new people take up residence!

 One of the worst things about living in the condo is that people become financially connected to one another and to the board.

 In many instances, an uncaring or inept board can create huge expenses that some residents simply cannot afford.

 Since many residents of over 55 communities are on limited incomes, this problem can become financially devastating

 The underlying issue is that because state laws don’t require boards to take costs into account when making big financial decisions, financially strapped residents have absolutely no legal standing and thus no way of protecting themselves when these things occur.

 If you are thinking of buying a condo, you would be wise to consider carefully what has been said here.